mustafaneguib/theta-mn-queue/README.md

 ## API

-The public interface consists of the following two classes:

 ### Resource

 This is a TypeScript interface that is being used as a type and has the following structure: